Ainsdale Medical Centre66 Station RdSouthportMerseyside, PR8 3HWTel: 01704 575133

 Dr Bennett can provide more details upon request.

 We are also involved in teaching medical students from the University of Liverpool.
-They are supervised by Dr Nugent and Dr Quinlan.
+They are supervised by Dr Aylward and Dr Quinlan.
 They will do very closely supervised consultations and sit in in with their GP supervisor but unlike GP registrars (Who can consult independently) will not make any treatment decisions without approval from their GP supervisor.

 As you can see Ainsdale Medical Centre is highly committed to its status as a training and educational practice.